Marcoby-Dev-Ops/Nexus/server/docs/DEVELOPMENT.md

 ## 🚀 Quick Start

 ### 1. Environment Setup
-Your `.env` file is already configured with the remote PostgreSQL database.
+Your `.env` file is already configured with the remote Supabase project.

 ### 2. Database Commands